Scholarship is a Nod to Human Rights, Diversity, Inclusion

 Applications are typically taken starting in December, and until about the third week in February.
 The award is made at the Foundation’s spring gala, EP Gives.
 For more information, contact Executive Director Mark Weber at email@example.com or call (952) 949-8499.

-Or, review the latest scholarship application:
+Or, review the latest scholarship application (please note that the 2018 application is pending):

 “The Jean Harris Scholarship helped make MIT more affordable for me and my family.
 Because of this scholarship, I was able to focus on academics, activities, and settling into college without needing to get a job during my first semester.
 Thank you, Eden Prairie Community Foundation!” – Sienna Ramos, EPHS, class of 2014, MIT, class of 2018